FEniCS/basix/joss/paper.md

 weights: for point evaluation functionals, there will be one point and the weight will be 1; for integral functions, quadrature points and weights are used.
 In FIAT [@fiat] and Symfem [@symfem], the functionals are implemented as Python objects.
-In Basix, we follow an approach similar to that taken my MFEM, and define the functionals in C++ using a set of points and weights.
+In Basix, we follow an approach similar to that taken by MFEM, and define the functionals in C++ using a set of points and weights.

 In many other libraries---including Dune [@dune] and Bempp [@bempp; @bempp-cl]---the